 An employer shall pay overtime wages for any work on a rest day.
 If the overtime is worked on the employee’s day of rest, the overtime rates are 1.33 and 1.66 respectively.

 Sunday is considered a holiday.
-Any work done on a Sunday is paid at double the regular pay plus eight hours of regular pay.
+Any work done on a Sunday is paid at double the regular rate for the hours worked plus one day’s regular pay.

 Employees are entitled to the following 12 national holidays in Taiwan:

 Employers can give employees paid holidays on other non-public holidays at their discretion.
-If employees consent to work on a holiday, they must be paid twice their regular pay plus eight hours regular pay.
+If the employees consent to work on a weekday which is a statutory holiday, they must be paid an additional one day’s regular pay along with the regular rate of pay.
 If an emergency requires employees to work on a holiday, they must be paid twice their regular rate and given compensatory time off.

 If a public holiday falls on a weekend, a day in lieu is granted by the government.
 If a holiday falls on a Saturday, the deferred day off is on the preceding workday; if a holiday falls on a Sunday, the deferred day off is on the following workday.
 The deferred days off for Chinese New Year’s Eve and Chinese New Year, however, are always on the following workdays.